 In a large pot over medium-high heat, warm 1 tablespoon vegetable oil.
 Add the shallot and bacon ends and sauté until the fat renders, 3 to 4 minutes.
 Add the ground pork and cook, breaking it up with spoon, until no longer pink, 3 minutes.
 Scrape the pork to one side of the pan, add the miso paste to the other side, and stir until fragrant and slightly darkened, 2 to 3 minutes.
 Add a pinch of ground chile, if you want some heat.

 Add the broth, stirring to scrape up any browned bits on the bottom of the pan, and bring to a boil.
 Add the mushrooms and simmer until tender, 2 minutes.
-Add the spinach and stir until wilted, about 30 seconds.
+Add half of the spinach, reserving the rest for another use, and stir until wilted, about 30 seconds.
 Remove from the heat.

 Add the noodles to the boiling water and cook until al dente, 1 to 2 minutes or according to packaging instructions.
 Drain the noodles and divide them between bowls.